What is an Order Management System (OMS)?

 An OMS, too, makes it more intuitive to fold reverse logistics into inventory management.
 Depending on what’s returned, the system can give you various options.
 It may write off stock that’s sent back, quarantine it, or add it back to your inventory on-hand.

-Order Management System examples and how they work
+Order Management System Examples

 So far, we’ve outlined the functions and benefits of order management systems, and taken you through a few examples of software solutions in this area.